hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/combine_chipQC_and_metrics.md

 <img src="../img/blacklist.png" width="600">

-The RiBL score acts as a guide for the level of background signal in a ChIP or input and is found to be correlated with SSD in input samples and the read length cross coverage score in both input and ChIP samples.
+The RiBL score acts as a guide for the level of background signal in a ChIP or input.
 These regions represent around 0.5% of genome, yet can account for high proportion of total signal (> 10%).

 **Lower RiBL percentages are better than higher.** In our experiment, the RiBL percentages look reasonable since they not incredibly high (also shown in the plot in the next section).

 > **NOTE:** If you had filtered out blacklisted regions before peak calling, and those filtered BAM files are used as input to `ChIPQC` you will not need to evaluate this metric.
->

 > **How were the 'blacklists compiled?** These blacklists were empirically derived from large compendia of data using a combination of automated heuristics and manual curation.
 Blacklists were generated for various species including and genome versions including human, mouse, worm and fly.
 The lists can be [downloaded here.](http://mitra.stanford.edu/kundaje/akundaje/release/blacklists/).
 For human, they used 80 open chromatin tracks (DNase and FAIRE datasets) and 12 ChIP-seq input/control tracks spanning ~60 cell lines in total.
 These blacklists are applicable to functional genomic data based on short-read sequencing (20-100bp reads).
 These are not directly applicable to RNA-seq or any other transcriptome data types.

 **Metrics from cross-correlation: FragL and RelCC (RSC):**

-In addition to the 3 metrics above, we see other statistics related to the strand cross-correlation: FragLength and RelCC (also called RSC). **RelCC values larger than 1 for all ChIP samples suggest good enrichment** and the **FragL values should be roughly the same as the fragment length you picked in the size selection step during library prepation**.
+In addition to the three metrics above, we see other statistics related to the strand cross-correlation: FragLength and RelCC (also called RSC). **RelCC values larger than 1 for all ChIP samples suggest good enrichment** and the **FragL values should be roughly the same as the fragment length you picked in the size selection step during library prepation**.

 ***Please note we will discuss cross-correlation later in this lesson and we will come back to both of these metrics then.***